 Walk across bridge and mingle with locals.
 Short rest at hotel.

-Walk for a dinner at local restaurant.
+Walk for a dinner at local restaurants.

 Visit one of the oldest carpet shops.
 Explanation on a variety of Persian carpets and opportunity for a purchase.
 The presentation involves a show how carpets are made and explanation of 30 different styles of carpets.